-- Complaints or problems with ESN should be directed to the Associate School Director. - All student complaints will be investigated thoroughly, including interviewing all parties and reviewing all documents that relate to or may potentially relate to the complaint. - If the complaint is determined to be valid, all necessary steps will be taken to provide the appropriate remedy for the complaint. - Following a valid complaint, ESN will implement reasonable policies or procedures to avoid similar complaints in the future. - If the complaint is submitted in writing, - the Associate School Director will provide the student with a written response. - A written summary of all complaints will be kept in Associate School Director's office for a minimum of five years, following the date that the complaint was first received. - A student or any member of the public may file a complaint about this institution with the Bureau of Proprietary School Supervision by calling (212) 643-4760 or by completing a complaint form, which can be obtained on the Bureau's internet web site (http://www.acces.nysed.gov/bpss
+- Complaints or problems with ESN should be directed to the Associate School Director. - All student complaints will be investigated thoroughly, including interviewing all parties and reviewing all documents that relate to or may potentially relate to the complaint. - If the complaint is determined to be valid, all necessary steps will be taken to provide the appropriate remedy for the complaint. - Following a valid complaint, ESN will implement reasonable policies or

+- procedures to avoid similar complaints in the future. - If the complaint is submitted in writing, the Associate School Director will provide the student with a written response. - A written summary of all complaints will be kept in ESN office for a minimum of five years, following the date that the complaint was first received.